asarkar/docker/zeppelin/README.md

    ```
    docker run --rm --name=zeppelin -p 8080:8080 -p 8081:8081 \
-   -v metrics:/srv/metrics/:ro \
+   -v ~/metrics:/srv/metrics/:ro \
    -d asarkar/zeppelin:0.7.0
    ```
-   This exposes the Web UI on port 8080 and mounts local directory `metrics` to `/srv/metrics/` in the container.
+   This exposes the Web UI on port 8080 and mounts host directory `~/metrics` to `/srv/metrics/` in the container.

 2. Go to http://localhost:8080 and create a new note.
 Give it a name.